Appointments and Walk-Ins

 First-year students (except students in Performing Arts) are assigned to an advisor in the AAC for their first three semesters.
-Honors students are co-advised by the Honors Program Director and AAC staff.
+Honors students are advised by the Honors Program Director.
 Students meet with their advisor at least once each semester in group sessions or individual appointments.

 Junior and Senior Students

-As students approach the junior year, they transition from their advisor in the AAC and begin to work with a faculty advisor in their academic major.
-The AAC remains an additional resource for junior and senior students advised by faculty, particularly for procedural questions outside of faculty expertise.
+As students approach their junior year, they transition from their advisor in the AAC and begin to work with a faculty advisor in their academic major.
+The AAC remains an additional resource for junior and senior students advised by faculty members, particularly for procedural questions outside of faculty expertise.